 Professionals practice heuristic processes.
 Here’s a process for practicing gratitude:

 - Plan ahead — considering the above lists, how many of these things can you prepare or order in advance?
-Think like the HYPER lab thank you card at the top, or family photos, or the extra box of wine in your house or beers in your fridge, extra Cougar Gold, cash for tipping etc. But it’s more than just planning ahead to have gift, it’s tough to think about the right type of gratitude if your in over your head in a situation and struggling to get out.
-Planning ahead allows you to put in a formal review or checkup in whatever you are doing for a Gratitude check up.
+Think like the HYPER lab thank you card at the top, or family photos, or the extra box of wine in your house or beers in your fridge, extra Cougar Gold, cash for tipping etc. But it’s more than just planning ahead to have a gift, it’s tough to think about the right type of gratitude; especially if you’re in over your head and have the biggest reason to say thank you for assistance.
+Planning ahead allows you to put in a formal review or a Gratitude check up.

 - Be Grateful in the moment — of course say please and thank you, make eye contact, shake hands, remember names, make each exchange original and unique when possible.
 Be specific.
 You’re building momentum and relationships here.